dataspecer/ds-wdoi/source/README.md

 And that it needs to create files, reload the data into the databases and restart the API service to enable it reloading new ontology.
 For our simple enviroment we have came up with a simple settings.

-The API service will be the only service that can be access from the outside (exporting its ports).
+The API service will be the only service that can be access from the outside (publishing it's ports), while the rest will not publish their ports.
-The rest of the services will be placed inside an internal network via `docker bridge` (not exporting ports).
+All the services will be placed inside an bridge network via `docker bridge` (not publishing its ports).
-The API service will be connected to the internal network bridge while being exposed to the outside via external network bridge.
+Which then enables to communication between the services, while the only accessible service from the outside is the API service.

 The output directory of the preprocessing pipeline is mounted as readonly bind to the API service image.
 Which then can load the data from the files or can reload them on restart.